omonimus1/blog-jade-rubick/content/posts/2021-09-29--platform-teams-and-the-self-service-model/index.md

 When you treat your offering as a product, you engage in a different focus than when you focus on “building a platform”.
 You focus on solving your customer’s problems.
 This implies your team...

 * Spends time with the teams using your offering, understanding their needs.
 * Can accurately represent the relative value of requests they hear.
 Merlyn Albery-Speyer: “My first lesson was to not build anything for any single team’s needs.
 A test question to ask your customers is: if your team had to build/fix this yourselves, how much engineering effort would you be willing to invest in it?
 If the response is: ‘well, none of course!’
 Then they’ve indirectly answered how valuable the need was to them.”
 * Uses adoption and usage metrics to learn how people are using your work.
 Like a team launching a product, you carefully watch adoption, and think about the entire experience using your product.

+I favor having a product manager on platform teams.
+However, you can also have a technical leader act in this capacity, or have the engineering manager do it.
+Generally which way you go on this depends on the complexity of the environment, and the time it takes to do this job well.
+However you structure this, you should endeavor to have the whole team be as customer focused as possible.

 **Don’t just create great documentation**